Is Business Insurance Tax Deductible?

 – The amount deducted cannot exceed the actual premiums paid.

-It’s crucial to keep accurate records of your insurance premiums and consult with a tax professional to ensure compliance with IRS regulations and maximize your deductions.
+It’s crucial to keep accurate records of your insurance premiums and consult a tax professional to ensure compliance with IRS regulations and maximize your deductions.

 4. Are health insurance premiums for employees tax deductible?